Dr. Charles Edwards:

 Dr. Bayard Grillis:

-In his spare time, Dr. Grillis enjoys hiking, fishing, hunting, golfing, and playing the classical guitar.
-He is a member of Main Street Presbyterian in Columbus, but he is currently visiting First Presbyterian Church in Jackson.
-Dr. Grillis looks forward to meeting and working with the patients and clients of Crooked Creek.
+In his spare time, Dr. Grillis enjoys hiking out West and in the Appalachians, as well as fishing, hunting, kayaking, and golfing.
+He is a member of First Presbyterian Church in Jackson, where he serves as an usher and volunteers with the broadcast ministry.
+Dr. Grillis looks forward to meeting and working with the patients and clients of Crooked Creek Animal Hospital.
 His goal is to glorify God as a veterinarian through serving his patients and clients in the best way possible.

 Dr. Rachel Wilson McCurdy:

-Dr. McCurdy is married to Trevor McCurdy who is a diesel mechanic for John Deere, Stribling Equipment and a poultry farmer for Koch Foods.
-They make their farm in Rankin county where they have many animals including horses and cattle.
-Dr. McCurdy enjoys spending time with her family, hunting, fishing, working cattle, riding horses, managing their honeybees, gardening, canning produce, bailing hay, and anything pertaining to the great outdoors and agriculture.
-Her special interests include both small and large animal medicine and surgery.
-Dr. McCurdy looks forward to serving all the clients and patients at Crooked Creek.
-She strives to daily work hard for the Lord and her clients.
+Dr. McCurdy is married to Trevor McCurdy who is a diesel mechanic for John Deere, Stribling Equipment.
+Dr. McCurdy enjoys hunting, fishing, spending time with family, and showing cutting horses.
+She is active in the National Cutting Horse Association where she competes and shows cutting horses.
+Dr. McCurdy strives to daily work hard for the Lord and her clients and to give her patients the best possible care.
 Her goal is to serve the Lord as best as she possibly can as a veterinarian and to bring honor to His name.